Language Model Goal Selection Differs from Humans' in a Self-Directed Learning Task: Methods

 \paragraph{Statistical tests.} A fully aligned LLM system should produce responses that are similar to humans on average and in distribution, reproducing inter-individual variability.
 To assess the similarity of human and AI data distributions for the above-listed metrics, we performed the Kolmogorov-Smirnov test for continuous data, and the $\chi^2$ contingency test for differences in discrete data.
 To compare the multi-dimensional distributions for learning performance over time (i.e., block number), we used the Energy distance statistic.
-Wherever relevant, we also report the Mann-Whitney U test statistic for central tendency differences between two independent samples.
-Since departure from normality was not severe in most cases, we report the mean and standard error for average tendencies, consistent with the plots.
+Wherever relevant, we also report the Mann-Whitney U test statistic for differences in central tendency between two independent samples.
+To quantify the similarity between human and LLM goal selection across features (normalized by the human mean and SD), we calculated the minimum Euclidean distance between each human and every other participant, then compared it to the distance between each model simulation and the closest human.